KnowageLabs/Knowage-Documentation/functionalities-guide/WhatIf/ka_user_whatif.rst

 |    Customers]                                                         |
 +-----------------------------------------------------------------------+

-   Product.Eggs; Measures.Unit Sales
+   Code 9.3: Product.Eggs; Measures.Unit Sales

 Note that if you create a formula on a cell and you want to move it along a dimension (for example the cell refers to member Time.2016 and you want to get value for Time.2017) you have to refer to a member of same level.
 So for example you can get value of the cell for Time.2017, but not for Time.2017.May.

 The syntax is as the one shown in Referring to different members or, in case you are using another hierarchy, as in Code 9.5 where you can concatenate different members with ";".

 +-----------------------------------------------------------------------+
 | <dimension's name>.<member's name>or[<dimension's name>].[<member's   |
 | name>]                                                                |
 +-----------------------------------------------------------------------+

-    Referring to different members.
+   Code 9.4: Referring to different members.

 +-----------------------------------------------------------------------+
 | <dimension's name>.<hierarchy's name>.<member's name>or[<dimension's  |
 | name>].[< hierarchy's name>].[<member's name>]                        |
 +-----------------------------------------------------------------------+

-    Referring to different members of another hierarchy.
+   Code 9.5: Referring to different members of another hierarchy.

-   You can also refer to members that are on the same level but they are not sibling members:

-   suppose that, for example, the cell’s tuple is as in  Example of cell’s tuple.
+You can also refer to members that are on the same level but they are not sibling members: suppose that, for example, the cellâ€™s tuple is as in   Code 9.6:.

 +-----------------------------------------------------------------------+
 | [Measures].[Store Sales], [Product].[Food].[Deli], [Version].[0],     |